RESEARCH STARTER

 Bogotá, Colombia

-Bogotá is the capital and largest city of Colombia .
-Officially called Bogotá, DC (Distrito Capital, or Capital District), and formerly called Santa Fé de Bogotá, the city is sometimes referred to as "The Athens of South America" because of its status as the economic, political, and cultural nexus of the continent.
+Bogotá is the capital and largest city of Colombia.
+Officially called Bogotá, DC (Distrito Capital, or Capital District), and formerly called Santa Fé de Bogotá, the city is also sometimes referred to as "The Athens of South America" because of its status as the economic, political, and cultural nexus of the continent.
 The greater Bogotá area has been one of the fastest-growing metropolitan areas in South America and is home to Colombia's government offices, as well as the president's home.

 Landscape

 In 2020, Bogotá became the first large city in Latin America to declare a climate emergency and set timelines for actions and compliances.
 Among its goals is to cut greenhouse gas emissions by 50 percent by 2030 (as compared to 2020).
+Between 2018 and 2024, the city had reduced air pollution by 24 percent through the introduction of electric buses, more bike lanes, the construction of cable cars, and the introduction of clean air zones in poorer neighborhoods.
+This progress earned them the 2025 Earthshot Prize, which yearly recognizes five cities working towards improving the environment.

 Much of the city's architecture is old and reminiscent of the Spanish colonial style, including the gold art that was common in the early days of the conquistadors (Spanish conquerors).
-However, Bogotá is also home to many modern high rises and skyscrapers, and the contrast of these two worlds is what makes the cityscape so unique.
+However, Bogotá is also home to many modern high-rises and skyscrapers, and the contrast of these two worlds is what makes the cityscape so unique.
 Bogotá's streets are laid out in a grid, with several plazas throughout.
 "Calles" run from east to west, while "carreras" run north to south, parallel with the hills.
 The city is divided into twenty administrative districts and more than 1,000 distinct neighborhoods.

 People